pelkmanslab/CellProfilerPelkmans/README.md

 ### Category "MPcycle"

 This category is for working with images acquired in different multiplexing (MP) cycles.
-Note that these modules require a shift descriptor file.
+The modules of this category all depend on a shift descriptor file in JSON format, which specifies the shift between images acquired in different cycles and provides additional meta information, such as location of segmentation images.
+The shift descriptor file has to be generated prior to running the CellProfiler pipeline.

 #### AlignOjbects_MPcycle

-Align images to the corresponding segmentation images (objects).
+Align images of the currently processed cycle to the corresponding segmentation images (objects), which may correspond to another cycle.

 Author: [Markus](https://www.pelkmanslab.org/?page_id=402)

 #### LoadSegmentedObjects_MPcycle

-Load segmentation images from a directory defined in a shift descriptor file.
+Load segmentation images from a directory defined in the shift descriptor file.

 Author: [Markus](https://www.pelkmanslab.org/?page_id=402)

 #### SaveSegmentedCells_MPcycle

-Save segmentation images in a directory defined in a shift descriptor file.
+Save segmentation images in a directory defined in the shift descriptor file.

 Author: [Markus](https://www.pelkmanslab.org/?page_id=402)

 #### SubtractPreImage_MPcycle

-Subtract images from previous cycles.
+Subtract images of a previous cycle from those of the currently processed cycle.

 Author: [Markus](https://www.pelkmanslab.org/?page_id=402)